mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 releaseTag: 0.2
 ```

-## Update the version in several yaml files

-This can be done running the following command:
+Increase the version in all other files based on `release.yaml` one (`todo: teach update_release_version.py file update release.yaml as well`):

 ```
 scripts/evergreen/update_release_version.py